 •Make loan payments or repayments on time and as required by the Plan.

-•Pay loan balances when he or she ceases to be eligible (terminates, retires or moves off of an eligible payroll) or sells Shares.
+•Pay off loans with personal funds or by way of selling Shares when he or she ceases to be eligible (terminates, retires, or moves off an eligible payroll).

 •Reflect the date of the transaction request in the purchase price of Shares.

-•Send completed paperwork to the Participant for signature.
+•Send completed paperwork to the Participant for signature via Adobe Sign.

 •This document serves as the Plan and prospectus.
 It amends and restates all prior plan documents and all handbooks relating to the Plan in their entirety and governs all outstanding KESIP loans and all future KESIP transactions.